Why did the Titanic sub implode?

 Yet such depths offer little margin for error.
 If even one part of the hull fails and lets in water, the pressure would be so great, and the velocity of the incoming liquid so fast, that the sub and its occupants might be torn apart in mere milliseconds, monitoring system or not.

-Despite later claims that rescuers had picked up regular “tapping sounds” every 30 minutes, suggesting the crew might still be alive and signalling for help, military insiders told the Journal that a top-secret US Navy system for detecting enemy submarines had actually heard an implosion very soon after the Titan lost communications.
+Despite claims that rescuers had picked up “tapping sounds” every 30 minutes, suggesting the crew might still be alive and signalling for help, military insiders told WSJ that a top-secret US Navy system for detecting enemy submarines had heard an implosion soon after the Titan lost communications.

-So what might have caused the hull to fail in this manner?
+So what might have caused the hull to fail?
 The answers may lie within a lawsuit filed against OceanGate by one of its most senior former employees.

 ‘Critical safety concerns’ about the Titan’s hull and porthole